emersunn/archivePhotos/README.md

 ## Requirements

 - Python 3.6 or higher
+- Local drive large enough to hold your Photo library
+- External drive large enough to handle the export

 ## Prior to use

 - Make sure your photo library is up-to-date.
-Go to Settings → iCloud → Download originals to this Mac
+In Photos.app go to Settings → iCloud → Download originals to this Mac
-- In Photos.app, click on Library → all photos to check the download progress
+- While still in Photos.app, click on Library → all photos to check the download progress
+- Once all photos are downloaded execute the script

 ## Usage